What is Workflow Optimization?

 Workflow optimization involves implementing strategies and methods to enhance the effectiveness of administrative, industrial, and other organizational processes.
 By successfully optimizing workflows, organizations can decrease expenses, minimize errors, and reduce the time required to accomplish tasks.

 The organization that has implemented successful workflow optimization should have adhered to certain best practices.
 By having a clear understanding of these practices, you can improve your overall operational efficiency and gain a competitive advantage.

 Every now and then, we find ourselves quoting Bill Gates on workflow automation.
-He said:

 "…automation applied to an efficient operation will magnify the efficiency… (and) automation applied to an inefficient operation will magnify the inefficiency."